With the rising popularity of practises like tai chi and yoga, we have witnessed a movement towards Integrated Body Mind

 Integrated Body Mind Training techniques work on one simple premise: That we are more effective when we have clear communication between mind and body.

 What we do with the body influences the mind, and vice versa.
 Therefore, the best healing practices are ones that focus on both the mind and the body as one entity.
-In other words, Integrated Body Mind Training meditation techniques.
+And that is why IBMT is so effective.

 What happens in the mind affects the body and vice-versa.